ARMmbed/mbed-os-5-docs/docs/tools/testing/icetea.md

 #### Typical use

-All of the commands described below might also need other options, depending on the test case.
+All of the commands described below might also need other command line options, depending on the test case.

 **Running test cases using the tc argument**